saks8644/NO2-Nexus/README.md

 # NO2 Nexus

 **NO2 Nexus** is an advanced machine learning model designed to transform coarse-resolution satellite data into high-resolution maps of Nitrogen Dioxide (NO2) concentrations.
 By leveraging machine learning techniques, NO2 Nexus enhances air quality monitoring, offering detailed insights into NO2 distribution for researchers, policymakers, and urban planners.
+## Data Source

+The coarse-resolution spatial data for this model is obtained from Google Earth Engine's Sentinel-5P satellite.
+Specifically, the dataset used is the Nitrogen Dioxide (NO2) column number density, provided by the Sentinel-5P satellite's TROPOspheric Monitoring Instrument (TROPOMI).

 ## Features